Why do scrum teams estimate work in story points?

 Teams can also use the velocity figure to improve their functioning.
 They can use this figure in the retrospective meeting.

-Scrum teams are using story points because it provide more accurate estimates by:
+Scrum (software development) teams are using story points because it provide more accurate estimates by:

 - Focusing on the drivers behind the work : volume, complexity, knowledge and uncertainty.
 One can explain – rationally – why a story is estimated to take more work than another story.
 This means an estimation can be discussed openly and factually in a team.